nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Delete a student: `delete student`

 Delete the specified student from TAssist as well as the student's attempt(s) in the assessment(s).

-Deletes the specified module from TAssist as well as its associated class group(s) and assessment(s).

 * Deletes the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed student list.